 “Well, I do wonder all those things.”

 The dark cloud disappeared.
 She jumped up, hugged me, and ran off to join her siblings.
-She just needed to know that I understood what she was going through.
+Clearly, she just needed to know that I understood what she was going through.

 Lynda is now a grown woman with a daughter of her own.
 She has become a lovely caring mother with hopes and dreams for her own family.
 We are closer now than we have ever been.
-Perhaps it’s because we have more in common than we’ve ever had—we’re both mothers.
+Perhaps it’s because we have more in common than we’ve ever had.
+Now, we’re both mothers.